RACV Logo

 Day 19: Hanoi

-In the morning, enjoy breakfast on board the boat and perhaps take part in some optional Tai Chi to start off the day.
+In the morning, enjoy breakfast on the boat and perhaps take part in some optional tai chi to start off the day.
 Sail back to the port, disembark and travel back to Hanoi.
-Arriving back in the capital, enjoy some time to wander around and enjoy some of the city’s attractions you may have missed the first time.
+Arriving back in the capital, enjoy some time to wander around and enjoy some of the city’s attractions that you may have missed the first time.
 You can shop on Hang Gai Street or perhaps enjoy some afternoon tea at the Metropole Hotel.
 In the evening, join your group and leader for a final dinner in a Hanoi restaurant, sharing stories and reflecting on the highlights of your adventure with your newfound friends.

 Day 20: Hanoi